-Form of relationships Focus of relationships Individual best practices directly influence firm performance HR practices are aligned with other strategic business areas to affect firm performance (continued) Form of relationships Unidirectional, linear Interactions, fit and congruencies Underlying employment relationship arguments and assumptions The workforce is viewed as a predominantly homogenous group of career employees with permanent, full-time jobs.
+Focus of relationships ll best directly firm nce HR practices are aligned with other strategic business areas to affect firm performance (continued) Subcultures and employment modes Focus of 1 Individual best practices directly influence firm performance HR practices are aligned with other strategic business areas to affect firm performance 289 Form of relationships Unidirectional, linear Interactions, fit and congruencies Underlying employment relationship arguments and assumptions The workforce is viewed as a predominantly homogenous group of career employees with career employees with pibs.
+Research iobs.
 Research example: Whyte (1956) Contingent workers: part-time, contractual, seasonal, or casual are integral parts of HR in many organizations and interact with other core workers to influence firm performance.
 Research example: Pfeffer and Baron (1988) Underlying organization culture arguments and assumptions A dominant "strong" culture, that all organizational members identify with, improves firm performance.
 Research examples: Deal and Kennedy (1982); Dennison (1984) The organization culture needs to be aligned with the overall business strategy to be a source of sustainable competitive advantage.
 Research examples: Barney (1986); Saffold (1988); Yeung et al. (1991) Underlying strategic HRM arguments and assumptions Certain HR practices are better than others.
 Organizations should adopt these best practices to optimize firm performance.
 Research examples: Osterman (1994); Pfeffer (1994) HR policies and practices must be consistent with other areas of the business if they are to enhance firm performance.
-Research examples: Delaney and Huselid (1996); Huselid (1996); Snell et al. (1996); Wright and Snell (1998) Theoretical perspective Universal Contingency
+Research examples: Delaney and Huselid (1996); Huselid (1995); Snell et al. (1996); Wright and Snell (1908) Theoretical perspective Universal Contingency Table I.Current theoreticalSHRM approachesand theirrelationship toculture andemployment modes